 In addition to these activities, Karin is a reviewer for both ICA and NeFCA, as well as for several journals such as Media Psychology, Journal of Children and Media, Journal of Media Psychology, Pediatrics, and Journal of Communication.
 She is also the social media editor of the Journal of Children and Media.

-When she’s not busy doing research or teaching, Karin likes to travel, read books, go to the cinema, visit a museum, play field hockey, try to play the cello, take photos, and eat cake (preferably as much as possible).
+When she’s not busy teaching or research, Karin likes to travel, read books, go to the cinema, visit a museum, take photos, and eat cake (preferably as much as possible).
+Since August 2018, she is the proud mother of a son, Arthur, who is obviously the cutest baby in the world.